In a nutshell

 - Many firms’ energy work focuses either on infrastructure and construction projects or on representations in front of the Federal Energy Regulatory Commission (FERC).
 FERC is a US government regulatory agency which regulates electricity sales, electric rates, hydropower projects, natural gas pricing and oil pipeline rates.
 Its decisions can be reviewed by federal courts.

 - “I like that it involves public policy.
 I find that very interesting.
 I like that what I do will have an effect on a wide variety of people and also that there is a lot of variety in what I do from one day to the next.
 I can do individual client counseling, I can contest cases and I can be involved in rule-making where policy issues are heavily debated all in one day.
-I find it interesting to have variety,” says Catherine Webking, partner at Scott Douglas & McConnico.
+I find it interesting to have variety,” says Catherine Webking, former partner at Scott Douglas & McConnico.

 “Project finance transactions are complicated exercises in risk allocation that take a lot of time and generate lots of paper." – Keith Martin, Norton Rose Fulbright

 - Projects lawyers have three or four types of clients: sponsors/developers who put together the project; financiers (banks, international development agencies, foreign export credit agencies); the provider or contractor (who supplies raw materials or undertakes construction); and sometimes the ‘offtaker’ who purchases the products produced by the project.
 The most significant roles for lawyers are representing either the sponsors/developers or the financiers.

 - Keith Martin, partner and co-head of the projects group at Norton Rose Fulbright, says: “Project finance transactions are complicated exercises in risk allocation that take a lot of time and generate lots of paper.
 The complexity is increased by the involvement of different countries and the number of people in different roles – sponsors, senior and subordinated lenders, tax and true equity investors, landowners, offtakers.
 These are interesting puzzles to put together – they take an ability to listen carefully, spot common ground and solve problems.”